3 Strategies to Achieve Customer Obsession – and the Brands Doing it Right

-Today’s consumers are expert at ignoring the tens of thousands of brands that don’t interest them.
+Today’s consumers are experts at ignoring the tens of thousands of brands that don’t interest them.
 But for their favorites, they go above and beyond what “rational” people do.
 What makes these rare brands—stalwarts such as Apple and Starbucks, or emerging favorites such as Stitchfix and Snap—stand out from the competition?

 These brands, as noted in our Prophet Brand Relevance IndexTM, have made it their mission to continually find new ways to engage and delight customers.
 We call these relentlessly relevant brands.
 These brands religiously commit to four big principles: customer obsession, distinctive inspiration, pervasive innovation and ruthless pragmatism.